raineedust/admin-dashboard/README.md

-# TOP Template
+# Capstone Project #2 - Admin Dashboard

-This is a simple template repository for my TOP projects.
+This is a responsive Admin Dashboard implemented with CSS Grid.

 ![]()